 - Guidelines for Writing A Statement of Contributions to Diversity, Equity, and Inclusion - UC Davis Academic Affairs

 Internship and Career Center - Make an appointment with a career advisor who can help strategize about content for your application packet, review your CV and cover letter, and provide feedback on your academic job application materials.
+Select "Faculty Job Application" type for 60-minute appointment availability to review multiple materials.

 University Writing Program - Schedule a writing consultation with a Writing Fellow for help focusing your topic, organizing and clarifying your ideas, adapting your style for a specific audience, and overall strengthening of your writing skills.